tedlanda/The-Storyteller-s-Revenge/README.md

 # The-Storyteller-s-Revenge

-This is a project which depicts a traveler going around the world with a friend at the Grand Canyon testing the echo of the mountains.
+This is a project which depicts a traveler with a friend at the Grand Canyon testing the echo of the mountains.
+In the video, they are fascinated by the echo they hear from the canyon and mountain range so they try different tactics to provoke it.
 GVR SDK 1.0.3. was used, Pix Pro 360, Adobe Premiere, AV Pro workaround (with watermark) and Unity AV Player.

 __Development Process__